Inverse scattering for the 1-D Helmholtz equation: Introduction

 We shall assume that $R_{2}(k)=R_{2}(k;c)$ is known.
 Our aim here is to prove the uniqueness part of the inverse scattering problem, that is, to prove the next theorem.

 \begin{theorem} The mapping

 is injective. \end{theorem}

-The methods used in the Schr\"odinger case (\cite{F}, \cite{DT}, \cite{M}, \cite{AKM}, and the references thererein) are not available in this case, since the behaviour in $k$, $|k|$ large, of the solutions $u_{1}(x,k)$, $u_{2}(x,k)$ is no longer easy to control, at least when $c$ is not assumed to be smooth enough.
-To compensate, we shall use tools from the theory of analytic functions on a half-plane and an estimate (\cite{SyWG} , \cite{Br00}) for the reflexion coefficient associated to a function $c$ which is constant on a half-axis and $c'\in L^1(\R) \cap L^2(\R)$.
+Even in the simple case of \eqref{eq:4.1.1}, the methods used in the Schr\"odinger case are not available in this case, since the behaviour in $k$, $|k|$ large, of the solutions $u_{1}(x,k)$, $u_{2}(x,k)$ is no longer easy to control, at least when $c$ is not assumed to be smooth enough.
+(See \cite{F}, \cite{DT}, \cite{M}, \cite{AKM}, and the references therein for the methods usd in the Schr\"odinger case, and also \cite{B01} for the same problem in higher dimensions, where the extra dimensions and extra decay allow the reduction to a Schr\"odinger type case.)

+We however adapt the idea in \cite[Sect.5, Lemma~1]{DT} for the proof of Levinson's theorem, using properties of Nevanlinna functions instead of Hardy classes.
+The main tool in our proof is the uniqueness result contained in Proposition~\ref{uniprop}, which says that under certain conditions, a Poisson type representation holds for Nevanlinna functions on the upper-half space.
+Namely, it is well known (\cite{AD}) that when $F$ is holomorphic in the upper half-plane and has non-negative real part, then $F$ can be written as

+where $\alpha$, $\beta\in \C$, and $\mu$ is a positive measure on $\R$.
+We show that a representation of the type of \eqref{int:1} holds for certain Nevanlinna functions as well, without necessarily knowing \textit{a priori} that they have nonnegative real part.

-The paper is organized as follows: In section~2 the construction of $u_1(x,k)$, $u_2(x,k)$ and of the scattering matrix is briefly presented, along with some of their properties.
-Section~3 deals with properties of the function $\frac{u_1'}{\ii k u}$.
-The fact that $T_1(k)$ is uniquely determined by $R_2(k)$ is proved in section~4.
-Some further analysis of the behaviour in $k$ of $u_{1}(x,k)$ is given in section~5.
-In all these sections only [H1] and [H2] are assumed to be satisfied.
-Finally, Theorem~\ref{thm:4.1.1} is proved in section~6, under the additional assumption that $c'\in L^1(\R)\cap L^2(\R)$.
+The paper is organized as follows: Section~\ref{sect:nevanlinna} recalls the necessary notions and notations concerning Nevanlinna functions, and gives the Poisson-type representation for certain classes of functions.
+Section~\ref{sect2} recalls the construction of the Jost solutions $u_1(x,k)$, $u_2(x,k)$ briefly presents the scattering matrix, and gives some of their properties.
+Section~\ref{sect:w} deals with properties of the function $r(x, k)$ (see \cite{SyWG}), which is $\ee^{-2\ii kx}$ times the reflection coefficient for the problem \eqref{eq:4.1.1} with $c$ replaced by the function $c_x(y) = c(y)$ when $y> x$ and $c_x(y)=1$ otherwise.
+The fact that $T_1(k)$ is uniquely determined by $R_2(k)$ is proved in Section~\ref{sect:T}.
+Some further analysis of the behaviour in $k$ of $u_{1}(x,k)$ is given in Section~\ref{sect:further}.
+The main result (Theorem~\ref{thm:4.1.1}) is proved in Section~\ref{sect:uniq}, using the Poisson-type representation obtained in Section~\ref{sect:nevanlinna}.